Where do I park?

 Many patients are referred by their doctor, but it is not necessary to see them first.
 However, if you wish to claim on your Health Insurance, some companies require a doctor’s referral as with any other specialist or consultant.

-How do I know that an Acupuncturist is properly qualified?
+How do I know that your Physiotherapist is properly qualified?

 What are the fees ?